vmware-archive/bosh-oracle-xe-release/README.md

 bosh -n create release --name oracle-xe --version 11.2 --with-tarball --final bosh -n upload release releases/oracle-xe/oracle-xe-11.2.tgz
 ```
-Or use the createRelease.sh script (modify as necessary) to create the releease, followed by deployRelease (use the appropriate deployment manifest and edit the director UUID and otehr stuch configurations).
+Or use the createRelease.sh script (modify as necessary) to create the release, followed by deployRelease (use the appropriate deployment manifest and edit the director UUID and otehr stuch configurations).

 ## Download Oracle XE Binary install
 Download the Oracle XE install binary for Linux x64 platform and make it available on the network for download by Bosh.
 Also, download the Oracle Thin JDBC Driver version that would work with 11g or 12c DB release (in jar file format) and make it available on the network for download by Bosh.

+## Edit the oracle-xe-properties.yml

-Edit the xe_install_download_url to point to the correct location of the XE binary install (in rpm format) in the bosh deployment plan under properties -> oracle_xe section.
+Edit the xe_install_download_url to point to the correct location of the XE binary install (in rpm format) in the templates/oracle-xe-properties.yml file under properties -> oracle_xe section.
-Edit the jdbc_driver_download_url to point to the correct location of the jdbc driver (in jar format) in the bosh deployment plan under properties -> oracle_xe_sb section.
+Edit the jdbc_driver_download_url to point to the correct location of the jdbc driver (in jar format) in the templates/oracle-xe-properties.yml file under properties -> oracle_xe_sb section.

 ```
 properties: